 - Gestione delle risorse umane, Human Resources Management, etc

 The free choice units selected in the study plans may be subject to verification.

 The process regarding additional exams outside the field of Economics

 To regulate the addition of the teaching of the curriculum outside of field of Economics through the optional modules, the School has provided the following procedure:

-To supplement the defined rules by the Economics School and as indicated above it explains that:
+To supplement the defined rules by the Economics School, and as indicated above, it should be noted that:

 The BSc Finance and Management is a three year undergraduate programme offered by the ICMA Centre of the triple-accredited Henley Business School, at the University of Reading.
 Starting from the 2016-2017 academic year the programme includes one year of study at Ca’ Foscari University.
 Students study their first and third year at the Henley Business School and the second year at Ca’ Foscari attending courses on management, economics and law.